aws-controllers-k8s/community/docs/content/docs/community/how-it-works.md

 ## Drift Detection and Remediation

 There are times where a resource that an ACK service controller is managing is modified outside of ACK, e.g. through the AWS CLI or the console.
-Every 10 hours, an ACK service controller will look for any drift and attempt to remediate.
+An ACK service controller will look for any drift and attempt to remediate every 10 hours (unless a different frequency is configured).
 As part of the remediation, an ACK service controller will reconfigure the managed resource based on the `Spec`.

 For more information about configuring the drift remediation period, see [Recovering from Drift][drift]